SixStringer91/Caesar-cipher-CLI-tool/README.md

 * path to output:```-o (or --output) 'some path'```(can be done without quotes);

 Нou can also create your own files.
-To do this, create them in the root of the program and specify their name in the console if there are no input or output files in the directory, the work can be continued in the console.
+To do this, create them in the root of the program and specify their name in the console.

+If there are no input or output files in the directory, the work can be continued in the console.
 Also you can use a negative value for shift;

 ### example: